vmleon/mysql-dataintegrator-datascience-workshop/lab1/README.md

 ![Object Details Menu](./images/os_object_details_menu.png)

 Take note of the URL you have.
-We will use it in the following Labs.
+We will use it in the Lab number 3.

 ![Object Details URL](./images/os_object_details_url.png)